Rishikesh0523/Merolagani-Ads-Remover-Extension/README.md

 # Remove Elements by IDs and Classes

-This is a Brave browser extension that removes elements with specified IDs and class names from the website `merolagani.com`.
+This is a Chrome browser extension that removes elements with specified IDs and class names from the website `merolagani.com`.
 The extension ensures that these elements are removed immediately as they appear on the page.

 ### Before:
 - Offer Page